-Four and one-half miles of hiking trails are marked and maintained at the park.
+Four and a half miles of hiking trails are marked and maintained at the park.
 All trail markers are numbered and clearly shown on the park map to help you follow the trails.
 The Mill Springs Trail is a unique, concrete-surfaced trail suitable for people of all mobility levels.
 The trail leads to the beautiful Mill Spring and possesses an easy rating.
 Pioneer Pass is highly recommended to see the park's unique, natural beauty.

 In addition, three guided trails provide interpretive signage for an enhanced educational experience.

-The Seasons of Change Trail behind the Grist Mill runs through the prairie and along the creek with signage that explains how the seasonal changes effect the different habitats.
+The Seasons of Change Trail behind the Grist Mill runs through the prairie and along the creek, with signage that explains how the seasonal changes affect the different habitats.

 The Husar Memorial Trail starts on Old Mill Road and meanders through woodlands.
 The signs contain quotes about nature and the trail leads to a contemplative sculpture and historic barn.

 The Headwaters Trail is accessed off of North State Street in Franklin Grove.
 Follow the signs to the parking lot.
 The trail wanders through various habitats including prairie, wetland, cropland, savanna and woodlands.
 The signs explain these diverse habitats.

 The equestrian area contains twelve miles of trails.
 The Rock River Trail and Horseman's Association have been instrumental in developing and maintaining this area.
 Equestrian facilities include a picnic shelter, restrooms, drinking water, and an outdoor show area.